 Helen Marie Twelvetrees, (December 25, 1908 – February 13, 1958)

 Helen Twelvetrees’ memorable name and roles in an abundance of movies earned her a star on the Hollywood Walk of Fame.
 Though popular, Twelvetrees’ career ended after role opportunities for her became barren.
-She retired around 1940 to have more time with her family until she committed suicide in 1958.
+She retired around 1940 to have more time with her family until she had an untimely demise in 1958.
 While short-lived, Helen Twelvetrees’ story is an interesting one that led her to be the only movie star to be buried here in Middletown Cemetery.

 Helen Marie Jurgens was born in Brooklyn on Dec.
 25, 1908.
 She studied at the Arts Students League of New York, where she attended for one year after graduating from her high school, Brooklyn Heights Seminary.
 She then transferred to the American Academy of Dramatic Arts, where she met and later married her first husband, Clark Twelvetrees, who was also an actor, in February 1927.
 Her husband is the one who gave her the iconic last name.